gvwilson/sensibleadventures/coriandel/coriandel.md

 covered in dark wooden panels inlaid with malachite and mother-of-pearl.
 Brass dayglass lanterns as yellow as the sun shone in place of windows.

 Oh, and there was a throne.
-I knew it was a throne, because it looked just like one.
+I knew it was a throne because it looked just like one.
 And the man sitting in it, ignoring the coffee steaming on the little table at his elbow while he cracked pistachios?
 He looked just like the emir.

 I knew this story.
-I'd heard Ishad tell it a thousand times.
+I'd heard Ishad tell it a hundred times.
 Ten strides from the throne I dropped to my knees, bowed my head, and raised my arms, wrists crossed.

 The guard to my left cleared his throat.
-"You'll, um, you'll be wanting to stand up, lad.
-We don't do it that way any more."
+"You'll, um, you'll be wantin' t' stand up, lad.
+We don' do it that way t' more."

 I looked up.
-The emir tossed a nut into his mouth and dropped the shell on the floor beside his throne and smiled coldly.
+The emir tossed a nut into his mouth and dropped the shell on the floor beside his throne.
 "Yes, sir."
 I rose as smoothly as I could, my cheeks burning.

 "So."
 The emir picked up another pistachio. *Crack.* *Toss.* *Click-click* as the shell bounced across the floor.
 "You made it."

 "Yes, Your Grace."
 I kept my head down.

-"And your companion made it as well, I hear."
+"And your companion got through as well, I hear."
 He cocked his head to one side a moment.
 "That's his second time, isn't it?"

 Well, technically, he didn't actually go into the Tombs themselves this time.
 He found another way down to the pool and was there waiting for me when I came out.
 But all I said was, "Yes, Your Grace."

 "Hm.
 Brave man.
 Are you a brave man too?"

 Twelve hours earlier I would have said yes, but that was before the bridge.
 "Depends, Your Grace."

 "Oh?"
 He steepled his fingers under his chin, frowning as if trying to place my face.
 "On what?"